 BelowI have listed 6 tips that are really good to know when it comes to marketing in difficult times.
-Because there are some crucial things that can make you succeed with your marketing in times like these.
+There are some crucial things that can make you succeed with your marketing in times like these.

-Salespeople will also be able to focus on the right type of people in the right type of business.By streamlining your sales and marketing processes in this way, you can also start to measure exactly what different efforts are delivering.
-In fact, you can now start to see exactly what, for example, a campaign has given you in terms of sales or other metrics that you consider important.
-From the time a person clicked on your link on Google to the time a salesperson closed the deal.
+Salespeople will also be able to focus on the right type of people in the right type of company.By streamlining your sales and marketing processes in this way, you can also begin to measure exactly what different efforts are achieving.
+You can now start to see exactly what a campaign has given you in terms of sales or other metrics that you consider important.
+From a person clicking on your link on Google to a salesperson closing the deal.
 How cool is that?

 We also see that by far the best conversion rate comes from organic searches on Google.
 What I mean by this is that someone is most likely to do a Google search, find your business and then become a hot lead by downloading something from you or booking an appointment through your website - all thanks to the power of good SEO.What you need to be prepared for, however, is that it takes time to create good results with SEO, but it will be worth the effort for sure.